omahs/defradb/README.md

 ## Create a document

-Submit a `mutation` request to create an docuement of the `User` type:
+Submit a `mutation` request to create a document of the `User` type:

 ```shell
 defradb client query '